lisa-lumos/Snowflake/08-queries.md

 MinHash for efficiently estimating the similarity between two or more data sets.

 ## Frequency estimation
-The Space-Saving algorithm is an efficient way of estimating frequent values in data sets.
+The Space-Saving Algorithm is an efficient way of estimating frequent values in data sets.

 Aggregate functions include approx_top_k, etc.

 ## Estimating percentile values
 The t-Digest algorithm is an efficient way of estimating percentile values in data sets.
 Aggregate functions include approx_percentile, etc.